GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 {#band}
 ## Band

-A discrete wavelength interval or range observed by a remote sensing instrument.
+Each remote sensing instrument (i.e. a satellite) can observe the Earth at multiple wavelengths.
+A single, discrete wavelength interval or range is referred to as a band.

 {#barest-earth}
 ## Barest Earth